emretepedev/pushToGitHub/README.md

 sudo chmod +x /path/to/the/file/pushToGitHub.sh
 ```

-- Check Out The File Path
+- Check Out the File Path
   - Check out the file path from [pushToGitHub.sh:4](https://github.com/emretepedev/pushToGitHub/blob/master/pushToGitHub.sh#L4) and (if you need to) customize for yourself. (default path = /home/<your_username>/pushToGitHub)